besure94/Song-Lyrics-Synonymizer/README.md

 ## Known Bugs

-The "artist" search feature does not work for artists whose name contains special characters.
+* The "artist" search feature does not work for artists whose name contains special characters.
+* Application returns "undefined" if it doesn't find any lyrics to display.
+* If application returns "undefined", clicking "Synonymize!" will break the application.
+* Application doesn't always return the correct lyrics.
+* Application doesn't always make accurate distinction between inputs for ""artist" and "title".

 ## License